ngllsq/sql_projects/README.md

-# Day 02 - Piscine SQL
+# Day 00 - Piscine SQL

-## _Deep diving into JOINs in SQL_
+## _Relational Data Model and SQL_

-Resume: Today you will see how to get needed data based on different structures JOINs
+Resume: Today you will see how relational model works and how to get needed data based on basic constructions of  SQL

 ## Contents